-For SIMD16 PS thread with two output colors must send messages in the following sequence for each RT: SIMD8 dual source RTW message (low); SIMD8 dual source RTW message (high); SIMD16 single src RTW message with second color.
+For SIMD16 PS thread with two output colors with SRC1 as one of the blend factors with blending enabled, SW must send messages in the following sequence for each RT: SIMD8 dual source (SRC0 and SRC1) RTW message (low); SIMD8 dual source RTW message (high); SIMD16 single src (SRC1) RTW message with second color.
+If blending is not enabled OR if blending is enabled without SRC1 as a blend factor, SW continues to send regular SIMD16 SRC0 and SRC1 messages.